DIY Curtain Rods (Restoration Hardware Inspired)

 step 9: prepare your poles

-Follow the same steps (minus the distressing – I didn’t want to damage my poles): stain, wire brush, dry brush, and wax.
+Follow the same steps (minus the distressing – I didn’t want to damage my wooden dowel rods): stain, wire brush, dry brush, and wax.

 step 10: hang your brackets